-How to incorporate jump rope into your routine
+How to jump rope the right way:

 When you're first starting out with a jump rope, start simple and go from there.
 "Start with the basics and work your way up to more complex jump rope workouts that challenge your tempo and isolate different parts of your body," says Okaah.
 If you're really new to the art of jump roping, you can start by training yourself to jump at a regular cadence while swinging your arms without the rope, then add the equipment when you're ready.
 At first, you can challenge yourself to jump for one minute straight, then build up to three-minute rounds, which can be integrated into your warmup or used as a cardio break between strength-training intervals.

 Once you've got the classic jump down, you can up the intensity with some more complicated movements:

 To really isolate your calf muscles, spend your interval jumping exclusively on one foot.
 By the end of the round, you'll be seriously feeling the burn in your lower body.

 If you want to further enhance your coordination, try jumping back and forth from one foot to the other.
 This will help with your balance and agility, and takes so much focus that it will be impossible to think about anything else during your workout.